GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as Trojan.ExtHeur!.
+GridinSoft identifies the sample as Trojan.ExtHeur!, part of the Trojan threat category.

 Timeline